September 20, 2025, 5:04 am | Read time: 7 minutes

 Fish Sandwiches and the Sea

 My girlfriend had only one destination in mind from the start, namely the sea, never far from the old town.
 The place is located on the Baltic Sea, but in a strait, the Strelasund.
 This also separates the mainland from the neighboring Rügen, Germany’s largest island.
-You can reach the other shore by car over the Rügen Bridge, which is over four kilometers long.
-Trains also run, and within an hour, you can reach any connected place on Rügen from Stralsund.
+You can reach the other shore by car over the Rügen Bridge, which is about four kilometers long.
+Trains also run, and within an hour, you can be at any connected location on Rügen from Stralsund.
 Due to this special location, the Baltic Sea here is not wild but sometimes feels like a particularly large lake.
-During our stay, there was no significant wave action, which naturally makes a stay at the small city beach particularly attractive for families.
-The water is also shallow for a long time, so even small guests can swim safely—supervised, of course.
+During our stay, there was no significant wave action, which makes a stay at the small city beach particularly attractive for families.
+The water is also shallow for a long time, so even small guests can swim safely–supervised, of course.

-But first, we find out where all the people in Stralsund actually are—namely on the harbor island, where numerous cutters and shops offer the freshest from the Baltic Sea.
+But first, we find out where all the people in Stralsund are.
+Namely, on the harbor island, where numerous cutters and shops offer the freshest from the Baltic Sea.
 And here my moment comes, because a visit to the sea is only half as nice for me without eating at least one fish sandwich.
 We buy the first one at the boat snack bar “Free Willy,” which calls itself a “pleasure cutter.”
-You can leave it at that; the line is long, the fried fish is absolutely crispy and delicious.
+You can leave it at that, the line is long, the fried fish absolutely crispy and delicious.
 A bag of fish and chips from the “Fischhalle” follows, drowned in remoulade sauce.
 At the counter, a photo of a seagull with the caption: “I want to talk to you about your fish sandwich.”
 The animals are notorious for snatching the “catch” from unsuspecting guests.

-Old Harbor Pubs and Sailing School Ships
+Old Harbor Taverns and Sailing School Ships